Skip to content

 Positive Grid Spark Guitar Amplifier

-The Positive Grid Spark has taken the world of the best practice amps by storm, and we can see why.
+The Positive Grid Spark has taken the best practice amps by storm, and we can see why.
 It combines the already well-respected BIAS tone engine with some really fantastic smart technology.

 The Spark is a catalog of excellent tones, with 30 amp types and 40 effects onboard – and with 10,000+ more tones in the internet library, you’ve got lots of possibilities.
 There’s Bluetooth for audio streaming, as well as Aux and headphone ports on the 18″ Aux.
 You’ll also find USB inputs and outputs on your Spark, allowing you to utilize it as an audio interface when you need to capture that next brilliant idea.